 It is forbidden to hold a position as a board member of or advisor to, or to have any other influential position with, a competitor of, a supplier to or a customer of the AGC Group.
-Exceptions require prior company approval (see hereafter on page 39).
+Exceptions require prior company approval.

-You must make prompt and full disclosure to your management, as indicated hereafter on page 39, or any of the Compliance Resources listed on page 8 of this Code where you consider that there is an actual or potential conflict of interest.
+You must make prompt and full disclosure to your management or any of the Compliance Resources listed on page 8 of this Code where you consider that there is an actual or potential conflict of interest.